theobald-software/theobald-software.github.io/content/_en/board-connector/index.md

 ---
 Welcome to the Online Help of the BOARD Connector.

-The BOARD Connector is a SAP Connector that makes various SAP objects available in the BOARD Server in pull mode.
+The BOARD Connector is a SAP Connector that makes various SAP objects available in the Board Server in pull mode.

 ### Available Components